The Goal is Good Mental Health

-Wellness can be achieved by understanding the interaction between both our physical and emotional reaction to stress, and the way we make sense of what is happening in our lives.
+Mental Health can be improved by understanding the interaction between our physical and emotional reaction to trauma and stress.

 We use: